-We connected with Julie Fischer, Health Coach and Founder of Healthy on Hudson.
+We connected with Julie Fischer, Health Coach, and Founder of Healthy on Hudson.
 Julie has run multiple successful group programs and learned a lot along the way.
-Today she is sharing the process she uses to run her programs using two key tools: That Clean Life for Business and Practice Better.
+Today she is sharing the process she uses to run her programs using two key tools: That Clean Life and Practice Better.

 Julie’s own journey to better health was dramatically influenced by a sugar detox program that she completed in 2014.
 Once she experienced better energy, fewer headaches, and improved autoimmune symptoms, her whole life changed.
 Julie became an Integrative Nutrition Health Coach and knew that she wanted to help people achieve the same transformation.

 From Humble Beginnings

 Julie didn’t have it all figured out right out of the gate (hey, no one does!) and her first group was held as a series of chats in a private Facebook group.
 Everything was communicated through email, and payment was collected using a PayPal invoice.